Vindicator (comics): Powers and abilities

 Formerly, Vindicator wore the Guardian suit that her husband currently wears.
 Currently Heather's suit, which she first employed in Alpha Flight vol. 2, taps into a different source for its power.
 Instead of manipulating electromagnetic energies, this suit allows its wearer to control geothermal energy, allowing Heather to melt rock and manipulate the resulting lava, create jets of lava, create both hot and cold jets of water, including jets of steam and cooling sprays of water.
 The suit can absorb heat into its power cells, provides its wearer with a personal force field, and enables feats of super-strength and super-speed.

-Heather is a master combat strategist, and received combat training in hand-to-hand combat from Puck and Wolverine.
+Heather is a master combat strategist, and received training in hand-to-hand combat from Puck and Wolverine.